nsarode/llm_rag_chatbot/Readme.md

 - Existing functionalities I didn't know before
     - `np.argmin` function returns index of minimum value within an input array
     - `from typing import Any` allows for flexibility in creating a thowaway variable that can be used by the llm agent
+- Asynchronous serving capability of FastAPI helps dealing with the latency involved in waiting for agent to respond.
+Essentially, instead of waiting for OpenAI to respond to each of the agent’s requests, we can have our agent make multiple requests in a row and store the responses as they’re received.
+Deploying the agent asynchronously allows us to scale to a high-request volume without having to increase infrastructure demands

 # Disclosure and precautions